 Sunday, May 30, 2021

-Once upon a time, there was an Athenian woman named Myrmix, whom Minerva cherished [dilecta] on account of her chastity & dexterity.
-But soon Minerva's love turned to hatred.
+Once upon a time, there was an Athenian woman named Myrmex, whom Minerva cherished because of her chastity and dexterity.
+But soon Minerva's love turned into hatred.

-For when the goddess saw that Ceres had discovered agriculture, she wanted to show the Athenians how to farm more efficiently, and so (as the story goes) she invented the plough.
+When Minerva saw that Ceres had discovered agriculture, she wanted to show the Athenians how to farm more efficiently, and so she invented the plough.

 Minerva didn't handle this well.
-She transformed Myrmex into an ant and ordered her to act according to her nature: a traitor who always chases after & steals the grain of others.
+She transformed Myrmex into an ant and ordered her to act according to her nature, as a traitor who always chases after and steals the grain of others.

 Pitying the girl, Jupiter figured out a way to honor the ants.
 For when he acknowledged the paternity of Aeacus (his son through Aegina), he made him king of Thessaly, and, seeing that the territory had no inhabitants, he ordered Aeacus to collect ants into one place and then he transformed them into people.
 This is why they are called the “Myrmidons,” the “Ant people.”